kintoandar/dockerfiles/README.md

 [fwd](https://blog.kintoandar.com/2016/08/fwd-the-little-forwarder-that-could.html) is a network port forwarder written in golang

-If you ever need to connect to a non-privileged port when you have a firewall allowing only 80/443, this container might help
+If you ever need to connect to a non-privileged port when you have a firewall in between allowing only 80/443, this container might help

 #### ENV variables
  * `SRC_PORT`: Exposed port on the container